init1-dev/React-MultiApp/README.md

 # React-QuotesApp

-Simple quotes app using React and Breaking bad API
+Simple React multiapp made for educational purposes, includes ToDo list, Quotes and some other apps all in one.

 <!-- # Getting Started with Create React App